Fil-Estate Properties, Inc. vs. Homena-Valencia

 Primary Holding

-The "fresh period rule" announced in Neypes v.
-Court of Appeals is a procedural law that may be given retroactive effect to actions pending and undetermined at the time of its promulgation, there being no vested rights in the rules of procedure.
+The "fresh period rule" established in Neypes v.
+Court of Appeals applies retroactively to pending cases, as procedural laws prescribe remedies and forms of procedure in which no vested rights exist, and may thus be given retroactive effect to actions pending and undetermined at the time of their passage.

 History